Copy European drug smuggler importing a source of this (7)

 'source of' indicates taking the first letters.

 The first letter of 'this' is 't'.

-(Other definitions for emulate that I've seen before include "Try to do as well as another", "Copy - rival", "Follow in the footsteps of", "Copy -- reach equality with", "Attempt to match", "Follow suit", "Mimic", "Try to equal or surpass (someone)", "Strive to equal or match" and "Strive to equal or surpass".)
+(Other definitions for emulate that I've seen before include "Copy - rival", "Try to do as well as another", "Contend with", "Try to be equal or better than", "Try to be like", "Compete", "Try to do as well as, follow example", "Ape", "Imitate, try to equal" and "Strive to equal or surpass".)